 Dr. Tom explores the concept of letting go.
 Why do we have to complicate the simple nature of life?

-Introduction The science of consciousness is a subject that has repercussions for various academic disciplines including, but not limited to the physical and medical sciences, mathematics, philosophy, ethics, psychology, sociology, history, and theology.
-The reason consciousness studies transcend nearly every academic discipline is because its definition is linked to every aspect of human awareness.
-The… Continue Reading
+Introduction The science of consciousness is a subject that has repercussions for various academic disciplines including, but not limited to the physical and medical sciences, mathematics, philosophy, ethics, psychology, sociology, … Continue reading Depth Psychology: Monistic & Dualistic Theories of Consciousness (Introduction)

 Convergence of Ego and Self explores the importance adolescent identity development has on healthy psychological development and Self Realization.